 If you’re starting a nursing, midwifery or allied health professional pre-registration course* in England, you’ll be able to apply for a Tuition Fee loan and Maintanence loan.

-There are also a number of additional funds available for eligible courses, including the new additional training grant of £5,000 from September 2020 (see 'other funding' below).
+There are also a number of additional funds available for eligible courses, including the additional training grant of £5,000 (see 'other funding' below).
 The latest information can be found on the Funding Clinic website.

 *Allied health professional pre-registration courses include BSc Paramedic Science, BSc (Hons) Physiotherapy, BSc (Hons) Occupational Therapy and BSc (Hons) Operating Department Practice.

 Can I afford to go to university?